-This year, celebrate the true meaning of Halloween by throwing an All Hallows' Eve party.
+This year, celebrate the true meaning of Halloween by throwing an All Hallows Eve party.
 Halloween for kids can be unattractive to many families, and rightly so.
-A wholesome and beneficial alternative to Halloween is throwing a party which focuses on the feast of All Saints' Day.
+A wholesome and beneficial alternative to Halloween is throwing a party that focuses on the feast of All Saints' Day.
 We have found that it is way more fun than trick-or-treating and all that scary stuff.
 You and your guests are sure to have a blast!